ChasinSpin/SkyPilot/receiptsAndDonations/ReceiptsAndDonations.md

 * WCO is in Bortle 5 skies (which is fairly heavy light pollution), in narrowband, targets are the same as if you were in a bortle 1 or 2 skies.
 It's possible to image also in the northern part of the sky, or towards Okotoks, where the light domes are worse.
 * It's possible to image during a full moon without gradients when positioned at least 90 degrees away from the moon.
 The results are the same as a moonless night.

-The following are the 2 filters, and the filter drawer and draw holders for them.
+The following are the 2 filters, and the filter drawer and holders for them.

 | Item | Price |
 | ---- | ----- |